NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 - What you need to do after
     - Complete any outstanding action identified as blockers to signing the ATP DG Memorandum.

-- Ultimate result: The Solution Project is authorized to proceed to the Project Formulation stage where the finer details of developing the Solution Product will be documented, the contractual agreement between NASA and the contracting Project organization is foramlized,
+- Ultimate result: The Solution Project is authorized to proceed to the Project Formulation stage where the finer details of developing the Solution Product will be documented, the contractual agreement between NASA and the contracting Project organization is foramlized.

 ### Formulation to Implementation

+_After a successful ATP DG review and the establishment of a contract between the SNWG MO and the solution project, the formulation phase begins.
+This phase involves detailed planning for the implementation phase, including developing project control plans, finalizing the Project Plan, and establishing necessary agreements.
+Note that sometimes the formulation phase is brief, lasting just long enough to prepare for the Formulation to Implementation Decision Gate (DG)._

 - What you need to do before
 - What you need to do during
 - What you need to do after

 ### Implementation to Operations
+_After a successful Formulation to Implementation DG review, the project enters the implementation phase.
+Here, the planned activities are carried out as described in the Project Plan, following the scheduled costs and timelines.
+Periodic reviews and milestone assessments are conducted as outlined in the Project Plan.
+The implementation phase concludes either by moving into the operational phase or, for projects without an operational phase, by completing closeout activities like archiving data/information and undergoing a Project Closeout DG review._

 - What you need to do before
 - What you need to do during
 - What you need to do after